 Sushi often contains raw fish (sashimi), which is served to customers without being cooked.
 Raw fish, sushi, and sashimi are one of the main culprits for Salmonella food poisoning, which can be fatal.

 Do I Have a Sushi Salmonella Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one had food poisoning, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.

-May 22, 2015 — Raw tuna in sushi has been linked to at least 53 cases of Salmonella food poisoning in nine states since March, according to a warning from the Centers for Disease Control (CDC).
+In May 2015, raw tuna in sushi has been linked to at least 53 cases of Salmonella food poisoning in nine states since March, according to a warning from the Centers for Disease Control (CDC).

 Ten people have been hospitalized.
 No deaths have been reported.
 Click here to read more.